 2 rows in set

-For more information about queries, see Read data.
+For more information about query operations, see Read data.

 Considerations

-• The external file system manages the files accessed by an external table.
-If the external storage system is unavailable, an error is returned when you query the external table.
+If the external storage system is unavailable, an error is returned when you query an external table.

 What to do next

-When you create an external table, the system saves the list of files that match the PATTERN in the specified LOCATION in the system table of OceanBase Database.
-During a scan, the system accesses the external files based on this list.
-If you add new files to the external directory, you must perform an operation to add the new files to the file list of the external table.
+When you create an external table, OceanBase Database saves the list of files that match the PATTERN in the specified path under the LOCATION parameter in the system table.
+When you scan the external table, it accesses the external files based on the list.
+If other files are added to the external directory, you must update the external table file list to add the new files.
 For more information, see Manage external files.

 After you create an external table, you can drop it.
-The statement for dropping an external table is the same as that for a normal table.
-You can use the DROP TABLE statement to drop an external table.
+The statement for dropping an external table is the same as that for dropping a regular table.
+You can execute the DROP TABLE statement to drop an external table.
 For more information, see Drop a table.